alexander-schranz/markdown-based-api-testing/README.md

 ```
 ~~~

-Now we have the format how we want to write tests, now it come the part to implement it that we can use it.
+There it is, the format how we are able to write tests.
+Now its time to use it.

 ## Creating a basic test case

 To create our basic test case we first need a method to read our markdown files.
-We will use here the [symfony/finder](https://symfony.com/doc/current/components/finder.html) component to read the only files we need.
+We will use the [symfony/finder](https://symfony.com/doc/current/components/finder.html) component to read only the files we need.

 ```php
 <?php